AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 {sample}Maps\_Move\_and\_Zoom\_04{sample}

-Another way to zoom a map is using {api:anychart.charts.Map#zoomTo}.zoomTo(){api}.
+Another way to zoom a map is using {api:anychart.charts.Map#zoomTo}zoomTo(){api}.
 This method also uses three parameters: zooming factor, X- and Y-coordinates.
 In the next sample, click any point you prefer; the map will be zoomed in this point's direction.

 ```
 // set zoom